-Our health advisors have to remain calm in challenging circumstances; accurately recording patient information into computer systems whilst reassuring callers and offering practical support.
-Our staff must be able to make sound decisions, respond quickly to requests and multi-task.
+From our Emergency Operations Centres (EOCs) in Newburn, Hebburn, and Billingham, our health advisors take on a busy yet rewarding role.
+As a health advisor, you have to remain calm in challenging circumstances, accurately recording patient information into our computer systems whilst reassuring callers and offering practical support.

 You will need to have: